MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 ## Relationship analytics with similar opportunities
 The current relationship analytics provides information such as graphs, KPIs, email interaction history, full activity history, and relationship health.
 This information doesn't offer a comparison with similar deals that were won, what's working, or what isn't working in the deal's engagement practices.

 As a seller, it's important for you to understand what's working better for a deal and learn about the best engagement practices from similar deals that were won in the past.
 The enhanced relationship analytics displays comparable information on the KPIs, graphs, activity history, and relationship health with similar deals that were won.
 Also, a list of similar deals that were won is displayed at the bottom.
 By opening the deals, you can learn what has worked and what didn't work, and implement these learnings in the deal you're currently trying to close.

 An administrator must enable the feature before you can start using it.
-More information: [step 5 in Configure relationship analytics](configure-relationship-analytics.md#configure-similar-opportunities-preview)
+More information: [Step 5 in Configure relationship analytics](configure-relationship-analytics.md#configure-similar-opportunities-preview)

 The following screen is an example of enhanced relationship analytics:

 > [!div class="mx-imgBorder"]
 > ![Relationship analytics home page](media/relationship-analytics-home-page.png "Relationship analytics home page")

 1. **Summary**: Shows the summary of metrics and KPIs obtained for the records from your interactions with customers through emails, meetings, and phone calls.
 For example, *You take 12 hours lesser to respond to emails compared to the similar opportunities*.
 2. **Relationship health**: Shows your overall relationship health with the customer, and includes the recent trend for the deal.
     - **Next interaction.** Shows the date and time for the next activity that's scheduled for the record.
 If you have access to that activity, you'll also see its name or subject.
 The next and last interactions are only shown for opportunity and lead entities.